-- 1. Is a Publicly-Trusted Subordinate CA Certificate whose notBefore field is before September 1, 2023 and has issued end entity S/MIME Certificates; - The CA Certificate includes no Extended Key Usage extension, contains anyExtendedKeyUsage in the EKU extension, or contains id-kpemailProtection in the EKU extension; - 3.
+- Is a Publicly-Trusted Subordinate CA Certificate whose notBefore field is before September 1, 2023 and has issued which is included in a valid trust chain of an entity S/MIME Certificates Certificate; - The CA Certificate includes no Extended Key Usage extension, contains anyExtendedKeyUsage in the EKU extension, or contains id-kpemailProtection in the EKU extension; - 3.
 The CA Certificate complies with the profile defined in RFC 5280.
-The following two deviations from the RFC 5280 profile are acceptable: - a.
+The following two deviations from the RFC 5280 profile are acceptable:

+- a.
 The CA Certificate contains a nameConstraints extension that is not marked critical; - b.
 The CA Certificate contains a policy qualifier of type UserNotice which contains explicitText that uses an encoding that is not permitted by RFC 5280 (i.e., the DisplayText is encoded using BMPString or VisibleString); and - 4.
 The CA Certificate contains the anyPolicy identifier (2.5.29.32.0) or specific OIDs in the certificatePolicies extension that do not include those defined in Section 7.1.6.1 of these Requirements.